ipv6-feet-under/WriteUps-dCTF21/A Simple SP Box!/README.md

 ![challenge.png](challenge.png)

-We are given a netcat adress + port and the python script which is running on it.
+We are given a netcat address + port and the python script which is running on it.

 Let's check out what they want us to solve first: